Post 1939 Recovery & Salvage

 Storing and Preserving

 After the 1983 Ash Wednesday fires killed extensive areas of Pinus radiata near Mt Gambier, the salvage program involved the construction of dams to store logs, and preserve them, until they could be processed.
 The 1939 salvage program followed the same principle - keep the logs as moist as possible until they could be transported to a sawmill.
-Logs were dumped in drainage lines, water offtakes were built to allow water sprays to be used at dumps and one large dam was built for log storage although, as you will read below, it failed before being useful.
+Logs were dumped in drainage lines, water offtakes were built to allow water sprays to be used at dumps and one large dam was built for log storage although, as you will read below, it failed before becoming useful.

 "One of the areas ravaged by the fires was the ash forest to the east of Noojee and extending to Mount Erica.
 Unlike the mixed species timbers of the foothills, the ash eucalypts cannot withstand a burn of the magnitude of the 1939 fires.
 Therefore, it became imperative that the fire-killed trees be harvested for timber before they deteriorated through weather and insect attack."
 1